bluemelodia/Lists/README.md

 - Ensure that all fields are propagating edits correctly (birthdays/settings).
 - Test in all browsers.
 - Recurrence is not correctly populated.
+- Calendar mobile view header should be sticky.
 - Port app to server-side, and make sure that cron jobs are scheduled for multiple users.
-- Handle server interrupting mid-session (home is fixed, must fix rest of pages).
+- Handle server interrupting mid-session (meetings/tasks are left).
 - TODO: submit should not be used for buttons that aren't used to submit forms.
 Will need to refactor how we are handling buttons.

 ## Navigation